Media coverage of the assassination of John F. Kennedy: ABC

 Providing the reports for ABC Television were Don Goddard, Ron Cochran, and Ed Silverman in New York, Edward P. Morgan in Washington, Bob Clark, who had been riding in the motorcade when Kennedy was shot from Parkland Hospital, and Bill Lord from the Dallas County sheriff's office.
 As with the other networks, ABC interspersed with their Dallas affiliate WFAA-TV 8 for up-to-date information.
-Reporting from WFAA were Bob Walker, who had been at Love Field for live coverage of the President's arrival, and Jay Watson, who had remained on the air locally from the time he broke into local programming upon his return from Dealey Plaza.
+Reporting from WFAA were Bob Walker, who had been at Love Field for live coverage of the President's arrival, and Jay Watson, who had remained on the air locally from the time he broke into a local talk show upon his return from Dealey Plaza.
 They were later joined by Bob Clark upon his arrival from the hospital.

 ABC's initial coverage of the incident was very disorganized.
 Cochran, ABC's primary news anchor, was on his lunch break when word of the assassination attempt first broke and the network had to call him back to the studio.
 Silverman was the voice accompanying ABC's first bulletin, which lasted for a minute and 55 seconds at approximately 11:53 a.m.
 CST, and was broadcast during a rerun episode of Father Knows Best that was airing on a majority of the network's affiliates in the Mountain Time Zone at the time.
 The surviving videotape of ABC's initial bulletins appears to have been recorded by then-affiliate KTVK in Phoenix, Arizona, as it contains the interruption of Father Knows Best.
 Right after the end of the first bulletin, the episode continued until the conclusion with the Screen Gems logo.
 During the end credits, William Windom voiced a promo for the upcoming episode of The Farmer's Daughter, titled The Editorial Wheel, which aired the following week as announced later on because of the assassination.
 After the Screen Gems logo comes a short promo for The Travels of Jaimie McPheeters, voiced by Dan O'Herlihy.
 After the conclusion of the promo, ABC went to black for several seconds before cutting straight to its large, white "ABC News Bulletin" slide for an estimate 30 seconds before cutting to Goddard.

 The first on-camera report was given by Goddard in the network's news studio, which was too far away from the teletype machines.
 Goddard then moved to the newsroom and was joined by the returning Cochran, and the technical crew began constructing an impromptu news set around them.
 ABC did not have studio space ready for such an occasion.
 NBC had a flash studio in its newsroom and CBS' reports came directly from their own newsroom as they had since they launched an evening newscast earlier in 1963.
 Cochran and Goddard were forced to stand and awkwardly hold microphones and headsets so they could report the information.